WWE The Great American Bash 2004

 JBL then cut a promo claiming Eddie Guerrero was only WWE Champion because he got himself intentionally disqualified at Judgment Day, and that “today is the day of reckoning”.
 He guaranteed victory to win the WWE Title.

 Rey Mysterio (C) vs. Chavo Guerrero

 This was made only days prior, with Chavo winning a ten-man battle royal to gain the opportunity.
 It started off very hot with the two countering each other move for move to try and get the early victory.
 Rey began to focus on Chavo’s left bicep, hitting a dropkick and a knee on to the arm, while Chavo nailed an elevated dropkick to the outside to take control on Rey’s knee.
 Chavo exploited this, locking in an elevated Boston Crab and wrapping Rey’s knee around the ring post.
 This would have an impact with Rey not being able to run to the turnbuckle without collapsing.
 Rey did gain some momentum with a headscissors, but his knee would again buckle before the Cruiserweight Champion could capitalise.
 The finish of the match saw Rey and Chavo both hit major moves, with Chavo hitting the Gory Bomb and Mysterio hitting the 619 before being countered into a single leg Boston.
 After Mysterio reached the ropes, he countered a second Gory bomb into a Code Red for the win.
-This is a recommended match, which on this show may be lonely.
+This is a recommended match, which on The Great American Bash 2004 may be lonely.